Meet Your Neighbors

 Neighbors-It’s Critical We Get To Know Them

-It’s a bit more difficult to get to know the ones that rent only 60 days, or even six months.
-I had about 30% of the people on my street who actually owned their homes.
-In that neighborhood, we had about 50% of the people under 60 years old and about 50% over the age of 60.
-It was quite common to hear at least one or two ambulances every other month in my subdivision.
+Getting to know the ones who rent only for 60 days or even six months is a bit more challenging.
+About 30% of the people on my street owned their homes.
+About 50% of those in that neighborhood were under 60, and about 50% were over 60.
+It was common to hear at least one or two ambulances every other month in my subdivision.

 Neighbors-It’s Critical We Get To Know Them